RogerSelwyn/O365-HomeAssistant/README.md

 This entity will have a current state of either True or False depending on whether the current time is inside an event.
 The entity attributes contains raw event information in json format.

+This project would not be possible without the wonderful [python-o365 project](https://github.com/O365/python-o365).

 # Installation

 ## Getting the client id and client secret